jvermaas/vmd-packaging-instructions/README.md

 There are optional libraries VMD uses to unlock specific features, principally those distributed by NVIDIA ([OptiX](https://developer.nvidia.com/designworks/optix/download)) and Intel ([ospray](https://www.ospray.org/downloads.html)) for ray-trace rendering.
 Both Intel and NVIDIA have big scary legal teams that mean that it is important to pay closer attention to licenses.
 OSPRAY is under a permissive [Apache license](http://www.apache.org/licenses/LICENSE-2.0).
-OptiX has a different license, so we'll need to download that explicitly.
+OptiX has a different license, so we'll need to download that explicitly from NVIDIA.
 Leveraging [fpm](https://github.com/jordansissel/fpm), a simplified ruby gems package for debian packaging, we can make packages for both ospray and OptiX.
 To install fpm, you would do this:
 ```bash